 The final bed on this list is a slightly cheaper alternative to the Kuranda.
-Made by K9 Ballistics, the Cujo Cot is a highly durable bed with a ballistic nylon cover and aluminum frame.
+Made by K9 Ballistics, the Cujo Cot is a tough bed with a ballistic nylon cover and aluminum frame.
 It’s an ultra sturdy dog bed that’s great for heavy breeds – plus it’s virtually indestructible.

-Unlike the K9 Ballistics Tuff range, the Cujo Cot is suitable for pretty much any dog – including aggressive chewers.
+Unlike the K9 Ballistics Tuff range, the Cujo Cot is suitable for pretty much any dog – including aggressive chewers and big dogs.
 The edges of the cover are hidden within the frame, so there isn’t a tempting edge for your dog to hold.
-While the cover can be wiped or hosed for cleaning, it can also be removed and machine washed (cold temperature only).
+It’s also easy to wipe clean the cover and frame.

 Like the Kuranda, the Cujo Cot isn’t as comfortable as orthopedic or pillowed beds.
 If your dog chews his bed aggressively, however, then this still provides a comfortable sleeping surface.
 The raised design also allows air to pass underneath which helps prevent overheating.

-There are a number of beds on the market that are marketed as "chew proof" - but not many actually are.
+There are a number of beds on the market that are marketed as durable – but not many actually are.
 The durability of a bed also depends on your dog, as aggressive chewers will destroy almost any bed (especially if it has a foam or poly fill).

 Fortunately, there are some excellent chew proof beds on the market.
 The most indestructible is the outstanding Kuranda All Aluminum Elevated Bed.
 With aircraft-grade aluminum and a ballistic nylon platform, most dogs don’t stand a chance of damaging it.
 If you need an orthopedic bed for joint support, the K9 Ballistics Tuff is a great choice – although it’s not suitable for aggressive chewing.